mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/opencart/index.md

    </div>

 *  **Table prefix:**
    Set the name of your database schema prefix.
-Opencart offers the ability to manage multiple websites using a single database schema.

 *  **Database name:**
    Set the name of your database schema which will be added to your local database.
 After installation you can view this database for this instance of opencart using phpMyAdmin, Sequel Pro, or MySQLWorkbench.

 *  **Username:**
    The opencart admin.